InsightDataScience/anomaly_detection/README.md

 You can put any text file you want in the directory since our testing suite will replace it.
 Indeed, using your own input files would be quite useful for testing.
 The file size limit on Github is 100 MB so you won't be able to include the provided input file in your log_input directory.

 ### How will the coding challenge be evaluated?
 Generally, we will evaluate your coding challenge with a testing suite that provides a variety of inputs and checks the corresponding output.
-This suite will attempt to use your `run.sh` and is fairly tolerant to different runtime environments.
+This suite will attempt to use your `run.sh` and is fairly tolerant of different runtime environments.
 Of course, there are many aspects (e.g. clean code, documentation) that cannot be tested by our suite, so each submission will also be reviewed manually by a data engineer.

 ### How long will it take for me to hear back from you about my submission?
 We receive hundreds of submissions and try to evaluate them all in a timely manner.
 We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at `cc@insightdataengineering.com`.